malkhamis-panw/gaia/doc/documentation.md

 Type: `boolean`

-Indicates to the Defender whether or not it needs to collect information.
+Indicates to the enforcer whether or not it needs to collect information.

 ##### `collectedInfo`